cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 Queries follow three main rules.

 1. Queries are _synchronous._ They do not return or await promises.
-2. Queries are _retrieable._ Once you return the inner function, Cypress takes control, handling retries on your behalf.
+2. Queries are _retriable._ Once you return the inner function, Cypress takes control, handling retries on your behalf.
 3. Queries are _idempotent._ Once you return the inner function, Cypress will invoke it repeatedly.
+Invoking the inner function multiple times must not change the state of your application.

 With these rules, queries are simple to write and extremely powerful.
 They are the building blocks on which Cypress' API is built.